mariusokoto/Node-project/README.md

 # School Management System

 ## Our Team
-- Marius Loérat : mariusokoto
+- Marius LOERAT : mariusokoto
-- Eve Pineau : evepineau
+- Eve PINEAU : evepineau
-- Arthur Puissilieux : Arturo1s
+- Arthur PUISSILIEUX: Arturo1s

 **We chose to create a web application for managing school operations efficiently.
 It's the continuation of our Software Engineering.**